 Registered Clinical Counsellor, was a school teacher, principal, and school counsellor for 23 years.
 He has now been in private practice as a clinical counsellor and consultant for the past 20 years.
 He has also held teaching positions at both UBC and SFU in the areas of educational psychology, counselling psychology, and classroom management and discipline.
 As a counselor, he has worked extensively with children, teens and their parents, and has served as a consultant to professional staff.
 He has also been a therapist for youth forensic psychiatric services, counselling youths on probation as well as adults mandated by the courts for counseling.
+For the past several years Dr. Groenewold has worked extensively with First Nations survivors of residential schools and their descendants.
 Frank is a caring individual who expects clients to gain insight into their own healing from within.
 He believes that clients have the resources within themselves to bring about the necessary change.
 Frank also works from a spiritual, Christian or religious perspective.

 Don't walk in front of me, I might not follow;

 Don't walk behind me, I might not lead;